birgitrieder/svyUtils/Custom-Dialogs.md

   * `closeDialog()` to close the dialog from code
   * `createForm()` to create and return a JSForm
   * methods to control the layout of the dialog such as `setColumnSpacing()`, `setDefaultFieldWidth()` etc.
+  * `onClose` property to control the behaviour of the close box in the title bar.
+If set to `scopes.svyCustomDialogs.ON_CLOSE.IGNORE` the dialog can only be closed by clicking a button.

 * DialogComponent object and subclasses for different field types (Button, TextField, TextArea, ...)